Corporate surveillance: Government use of corporate surveillance data

 The United States government often gains access to corporate databases, either by producing a warrant for it, or by asking.
-The Department of Homeland Security has openly stated that it uses data collected from consumer credit and direct marketing agencies—such as Google—for augmenting the profiles of individuals whom it is monitoring.
+The Department of Homeland Security has openly stated that it uses data collected from consumer credit and direct marketing agencies—such as Google—for augmenting the profiles of individuals that it is monitoring.
 The US government has gathered information from grocery store discount card programs, which track customers' shopping patterns and store them in databases, in order to look for terrorists by analyzing shoppers' buying patterns.

 Corporate surveillance of citizens

 According to Dennis Broeders, "Big Brother is joined by big business".
 He argues that corporations are in any event interested in data on their potential customers and that placing some forms of surveillance in the hands of companies, results in companies owning video surveillance data for stores and public places.
 The commercial availability of surveillance systems has led to their rapid spread.
 Therefore it is almost impossible for citizens to maintain their anonymity.

+When businesses can monitor their customers, such customers run the risk of facing prejudice when applying for housing, loans, jobs, and other economic opportunities.
+The consumer may not even be aware that they are being treated differently if discrimination results in different prices being charged for the same goods.
+Without their knowledge, their information was being accessed and sold.

+In February 2024, concerns over the collection of customer data without their knowledge were raised at the University of Waterloo following a post on Reddit and a published article in the school newspaper mathNEWS, in which vending machines displayed an error suggesting facial recognition software was in use by the machines.
+Following this error, the university requested for the machines to have their facial recognition software disabled and eventually removed.
+On February 29, the Ontario privacy commissioner announced that it would be beginning an investigation into the installation of the vending machines.